MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 The following have been identified as requirements you must implement to complete the project:

 * The unique code assigned to each visitor must be made available to them prior to their visit.
-* Security personnel needs to receive notifications of visitors overstaying their scheduled timeslots.
+* Security personnel need to receive notifications of visitors overstaying their scheduled timeslots.

 ## Prerequisites

 * Completion of **Module 0 Lab 0 - Validate lab environment**
 * Completion of **Module 2 Lab 1 - Introduction to Common Data Service**
-* Campus Staff app created in **Module 3 Lab 2 – How to build a canvas app, Part 1** (for testing)
+* Campus Staff app created in **Module 3 Lab 2 – How to build a canvas app, part 2** (for testing)

 Things to consider before you begin
 -----------------------------------